 Before the procedure

-To avoid infection, your hair will need to be clipped short or shaved over the section of your skull that will be removed during the operation.
-You will have a small flexible tube placed within a vein (intravenous access) to deliver fluids, anesthetic drugs or other medications during the surgery.
+To avoid infection, hair is clipped short or shaved over the section of the skull that will be removed during the operation.
+A small, flexible tube is placed within a vein to deliver IV fluids, anesthetics or other medicines during the surgery.

 During the procedure

-Your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
-An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.
+Heart rate, blood pressure and oxygen levels are monitored throughout the surgery.
+An EEG monitor may record brain waves during the operation to better localize the part of the brain where seizures start.

-Epilepsy surgery is usually performed during general anesthesia, and you'll be unconscious during the procedure.
-In rare circumstances, your surgeon may awaken you during part of the operation to help the team determine which parts of your brain control language and movement.
-In such cases, you would receive medication to control pain.
+Epilepsy surgery is usually done using general anesthesia.
+The person is unconscious during the procedure.
+In rare circumstances, the surgeon may awaken the person during part of the operation to help the team determine which parts of the brain control language and movement.
+In such cases, medicine is used to control pain.

 The surgeon creates a relatively small window in the skull, depending on the type of surgery.
-After surgery the window of bone is replaced and fastened to the remaining skull for healing.
+After surgery, the bone is replaced and fastened to the remaining skull for healing.

 After the procedure

-You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
-You may need to spend the first night after surgery in an intensive care unit.
+The person is placed in a special recovery area to be monitored carefully after awakening from anesthesia.
+The person is usually placed in the intensive care unit the first night after surgery.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

-When you awaken, your head will be swollen and painful.
-Most people need narcotics for the pain for at least the first few days.
-An ice pack on your head also may help.
+After awakening, the head will be swollen and painful.
+Most people need to take pain medicine for at least the first few days.
+An ice pack on the head also may help.
 Most postoperative swelling and pain resolve within several weeks.

-You'll probably not be able to return to work or school for approximately one to three months.
-You should rest and relax the first few weeks after epilepsy surgery and then gradually increase your activity level.
+Most people are not able to return to work or school for about 1 to 3 months.
+Rest and relaxation are needed for the first few weeks after epilepsy surgery and then physical activity can be increased.

-It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as a stroke or loss of speech.
+It's unlikely that intensive rehabilitation will be needed as long as the surgery was completed without complications such as a stroke or loss of speech.